-ABOUT: Stephane Grenier is a powerful speaker who provides a nice blend of evidence base, personal experiences and humor, allowing audiences a firm understanding of how we need to re-humanize the healing and recovery process.
+ABOUT: Stéphane is a powerful speaker who provides a nice blend of evidence base, personal experiences and humor, allowing audiences a firm understanding of how we need to re-humanize the healing and recovery process.

 Phone: 1-613-715-4652 (Canada) Email: firstname.lastname@example.org

 In today’s modern workplace, mental health problems have become the leading cause of disability claims, accounting for 70% of workplace disability management costs in Canada.
-Lieutenant-Colonel (Retired) Stéphane Grenier knows the toll mental health problems can take on individuals and workplaces firsthand.
-Traditionally, mental health difficulties in the workplaces have been principally viewed through two lenses.
-The performance lens and the clinical one.
-Clinicians treat symptoms and leaders manage behaviours.
+Stéphane knows the toll mental health problems can take on individuals and workplaces firsthand.
+Traditionally, mental health difficulties in the workplace have been principally viewed through two lenses: the performance lens and the clinical one.
+Clinicians treat symptoms, and leaders manage behaviours.

-Anchored in almost 20 years of experience in improving the way large, public- and private- sector organisations support their employees, Grenier provides his audiences with pragmatic advice on how to support workplaces in developing corporate cultures of open, non-stigmatizing approaches to mental health and well being.
+Anchored in decades of experience in improving the way large, public- and private- sector organizations support their employees, Grenier provides his audiences with pragmatic advice on how to support workplaces in developing corporate cultures of open, non-stigmatizing approaches to mental health and well-being.

 “Franc, honest, no BS, it’s about time!
 Amazingly insightful fellow beyond his personal journey!
 Past victim – moved to advocate – takes a strong, confident person.
 Please bring Stephane back, I want everyone to hear this!
 Fantastic.”

 “He spoke powerfully, compassionately and with great clarity—all from his heart.
 He was able to describe his personal experience in a manner that included context and possible solutions.”

 “He’s personable, energetic, and funny, so he was very interesting to listen to.
 I also enjoyed the reflection that Stéphane was proposing in his presentation, the why we should have such a program, what it is and what it is not.”